nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor requests to <u>view the specific lesson (UC00)<u>.
+1. Tutor requests to <u>view the specific lesson (UC00)</u>.
 2. TutorAid displays the details of that specific lesson, including the list of students enrolled in that lesson.

 Use case ends.

 #### Use cases that are to be added to TutorAid in the future

-**Use case 4: Update a student's progress** //Need this?
+**Use case 14: Edit a student's progress**

 **MSS**

-1. Tutor views the list of his/her students
+1. Tutor requests to <u>view the details of a specific student(UC03)</u>.
-2. TutorAid displays the list of students
+2. TutorAid displays the details of that specific student, including all the past progress notes added for that student.
-3. Tutor identifies the student index to update their progress
-4. Tutor updates progress for that student
+3. Tutor identifies the index of a specific note in that list, and requests to edit this progress note for this student by passing in the index of the student, index of the note and the updated details to be included in the note.
-5. TutorAid registers the new progress for the student at the specified index number
+4. TutorAid updates the progress note from the student corresponding to the given index and displays a message to indicate that it has done it.

    Use case ends.

 **Extensions**

 * 1a.
-Invalid list command syntax
+TutorAid detects an error in the list command.
     * 1a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.
     * 1a2.
-Tutor re-enters the command.
+User re-enters the command.

-      Steps 1a1-1a2 are repeated until the syntax entered is correct.
+Steps 1a1-1a2 are repeated until the command entered is correct.

 Use case resumes from step 2.

 * 1b.
 The list is empty.

 Use case ends.

-* 4a.
-Invalid progress commands syntax
+* 3a.
+TutorAid detects that the command keyed in is incorrect. (e.g. wrong format, missing arguments, invalid indices)
-    * 4a1.
+    * 3a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.
-    * 4a2.
-Tutor re-enters the command
+    * 3a2.
+Tutor re-enters the command, along with the necessary arguments.

-      Steps 3a1 - 3a2 are repeated until a valid syntax is given.
-Use case resumes from step 5
+Steps 3a1-3a2 are repeated until the command entered is correct.

+Use case resumes from step 4.

-**Use case 5: Updating payment for a student** //How to modify this?
+**Use case 15: Update payment status for a student**

 Preconditions: There is at least one student added to TutorAid.

 **MSS**

-1. Tutor requests to view the list of his/her students
+1. Tutor requests to view the list of their students.
-2. TutorAid shows the list of students, including each student's index number
+2. TutorAid shows the list of all students.
-3. Tutor identifies the student index to update his/her payment status
-4. Tutor requests to update payment status for the student
+3. Tutor identifies the index of the specific student for which the payment is to be updated to 'paid' or 'unpaid' and requests to update the payment status for this student accordingly.
-5. TutorAid successfully updates the payment status for the student corresponding to the given index number, and displays a message to indicate this
+4. TutorAid successfully updates the payment status for the student corresponding to the given index number and displays a message to indicate this.

 Use case ends.

 **Extensions**

 * 1a.
-TutorAid detects an error in the list command
+TutorAid detects an error in the list command.
     * 1a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.
     * 1a2.
-Tutor re-enters the command.
+User re-enters the command.

 Steps 1a1-1a2 are repeated until the command entered is correct.

 Use case resumes from step 2.

-* 4a.
-TutorAid detects a wrongly formatted command to update payment status of a student
+* 1b.
+The list is empty.

+Use case ends.

+* 3a.
+TutorAid detects that the command keyed in is incorrect. (e.g. wrong format, missing arguments, invalid indices)
-    * 4a1.
+    * 3a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.
-    * 4a2.
-Tutor re-enters the command with a revised format.
+    * 3a2.
+Tutor re-enters the command, along with the necessary arguments.

-      Steps 4a1-4a2 are repeated until the command entered is correct.
+Steps 3a1-3a2 are repeated until the command entered is correct.

+Use case resumes from step 4.
       Use case resumes from step 5.

-* 4b.
-TutorAid detects an invalid student index number (e.g. a negative index number, a non-integer index number, a non-existent index number)
+**Use case 16: Add multiple students to multiple lessons**

+Preconditions: The students have been added to TutorAid and the lessons have been created.

+**MSS**

+1. Tutor requests the list of students and lessons.
+2. TutorAid displays the list of all students and lessons.
+3. Tutor identifies the indices of the students, and the lessons to which they wish to add the students to.
+The Tutor then requests to add all the specified students to the specified lessons by providing the respective indices.
+4. TutorAid adds all the students to all the lessons and displays a message to indicate that it has been done.

+Use case ends.

+**Extensions**

+* 1a.
+TutorAid detects an error in the list command.
-    * 4b1.
+    * 1a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.
+    * 1a2.
+User re-enters the command.

+Steps 1a1-1a2 are repeated until the command entered is correct.

+Use case resumes from step 2.

+* 3a.
+TutorAid detects that the command keyed in is incorrect. (e.g. wrong format, missing arguments, invalid indices)
+    * 3a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.
+    * 3a2.
+Tutor re-enters the command, along with the necessary arguments.

+Steps 3a1-3a2 are repeated until the command entered is correct.

+Use case resumes from step 4.

+* 3b.
+TutorAid detects that at least one of the given students have already been added to the at least one of the given lessons.
+    * 3b1.
+TutorAid displays an alert about these students but continues to add the remaining students into the remaining lessons.

+Use case ends.

+**Use case 17: Delete multiple students from multiple lessons**

+Preconditions: The students have been added to TutorAid and the lessons have been created.

+**MSS**

+1. Tutor requests the list of students and lessons.
+2. TutorAid displays the list of all students and lessons.
+3. Tutor identifies the indices of the students, and the lessons from which they wish to remove the students.
+The Tutor then requests to remove all the specified students to the specified lessons by providing the respective indices.
+4. TutorAid removes all the students from all the lessons and displays a message to indicate that it has been done.

+Use case ends.

+**Extensions**

+* 1a.
+TutorAid detects an error in the list command.
+    * 1a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.
+    * 1a2.
+User re-enters the command.

+Steps 1a1-1a2 are repeated until the command entered is correct.

+Use case resumes from step 2.

+* 3a.
+TutorAid detects that the command keyed in is incorrect. (e.g. wrong format, missing arguments, invalid indices)
+    * 3a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.
-    * 4b2.
-User re-enters the command with another student index number.
+    * 3a2.
+Tutor re-enters the command, along with the necessary arguments.

-      Steps 4b1-4b2 are repeated until the command entered is correct.
+Steps 3a1-3a2 are repeated until the command entered is correct.

-      Use case resumes from step 5.
+Use case resumes from step 4.

+* 3b.
+TutorAid detects that at least one of the given students are not currently enrolled in at least one of the given lessons.
+    * 3b1.
+TutorAid displays an alert about these students but continues to remove the remaining students from the remaining lessons.

+Use case ends.

-**Use Case 7: View schedule for the upcoming week**
+**Use Case 18: View schedule for the upcoming week**

 **MSS**